YashvanthSankar/ganesh-chaturthi-chatbot/README.md

 # G.O.A.T Bot – Ganapathi Of All Time

-A Divine Dialogue with Lord Ganesha, Powered by AI
+**A Divine Dialogue with Lord Ganesha, Powered by AI**

+G.O.A.T Bot is a multilingual, interactive chatbot that lets you converse with Lord Ganesha through text and voice.
+Powered by FastAPI, Gemini API, and Edge TTS, it provides real-time speech recognition, philosophical responses, and divine voice output in 11+ Indian languages.
+The project is designed for the Ganesh Chaturthi Challenge, blending ancient wisdom with modern technology for a truly immersive and uplifting experience.

 Submission for the Ganesh Chaturthi Challenge

 ## This project is a fully interactive, multilingual voice chatbot that provides a sacred space for users to share their worries and receive wisdom from an AI embodiment of Lord Ganesha.
 It bridges ancient philosophy with modern technology to create a spiritually uplifting and technically impressive experience.